-In September 2013, Sven Morich joined the Accounting Standards Committee of Germany (ASCG) as Technical Director.
+In September 2013, Sven Morich joined the Accounting Standards Committee of Germany (ASCG) as a Technical Director and was promoted to its Executive Director in December 2017.
 In his role, he is contributing to the ASCG’s objectives of elaborating recommendations on the application of German GAAP, providing advice to the Federal Ministry of Justice on accounting regulations, representing Germany in international standard-setting bodies; and elaborating interpretations of the international accounting standards within the meaning of German Law.

 Sven is an expert in accounting and financial reporting and has demonstrated relevant active experience in the past.
 He is very well experienced in the practical application of and advising on the use of IFRS, more specifically in the energy and utilities sector.
 He is also capable of developing new thinking on accounting and financial reporting concepts and applications.
 From his current position at the ASCG, he has a very good understanding of the work of national standard-setting and regulatory bodies with an interest in financial reporting in Germany.